 Asian Adult Adoptees of Washington Youth and Teen Mentorship is a group mentoring program that meets once a month on the first Sunday of each month coinciding with the school year (October – June, not in December).
 Mentees are children between the ages of 8-15.
 Junior mentors are ages 16-20.
 Mentors are ages 21 and up.
 Mentees and mentors are matched in small groups (i.e. not one-on-one matches) called clusters that may be of mixed gender with at least two mentors per each cluster group with mentor/mentee ratio not to exceed 1:3.
 This structure will encourage mentor mentee relationships as well as peer relationships with in the cluster.
 In addition, mentor lead panel discussions will be offered for the program twice a year for parents.
-Families pay a yearly participation fee of $200 per year, to cover the cost of activities, events and related expenses.
+Families pay a yearly participation fee to cover the cost of activities, events and related expenses.
 Additional $160 per year for AMPlified participation.
 Please ask for payment accommodations if needed.
 Our events will be every FIRST SUNDAY of the month, excluding April (due to Easter, it will be the 2nd Sunday).

 We are also happy to announce that “AMP’lified” has launched successfully prior to each event.
 AMP’lified is an intentional, safe, and fun space for tween (and up) adoptee youth to engage in dialogue around their adoptee experience to include Race, Identity, Heritage, and Culture.
 The purpose of AMP’lified is to bring adoptee youth together to build community among themselves and encourage positive and healthy identities through self-awareness, education, and positive connections.